 -Julien Offroy de la Mettrie

 Some important goals of a healthy person are to lose fat, build muscle and to improve strength and performance.
-The intake of the right total amount of calories, protein, fat and carbs each day is the best way to reach the goals.
+The intake of the right total amount of calories, protein, fat, and carbs each day is the best way to reach the goals.
 Workout along with intake of right amount of daily calories is a great strategy for healthy life.

-Good pre-workout meal play a key role in the effectiveness of workouts.
-The food stuff that is eaten before workout is crucial for fueling the workout itself.
+Good pre-workout meal plays a key role in the effectiveness of workouts.
+The food stuff that is eaten before the workout is crucial for fueling the workout itself.
 It maximizes the overall performance.
 Studies based on real -life research have shown that the key to success is getting meals just right.

 All fitness specialists recommend the combination of carbohydrate and protein as pre meals.
-It is suggested to take meals 1-2 hours before workout.
+It is suggested to take meals 1-2 hours before a workout.
 It should be a normal solid food meal containing a good amount of protein and carb.
-Choices can be chicken, fish, beef, egg whites, brown rice and oatmeal.
+Choices can be chicken, fish, beef, egg whites, brown rice, and oatmeal.

 Alan Aragon, the author of Girth Control and the most trustworthy in nutrition world has following options to follow for good pre workout meal:

 60-90 minutes PRE workout: A solid, balanced meal containing Protein = 0.25g per pound of your target body weight, Carbs = 0.25g per pound of your target body weight

 30-0 minutes PRE workout: A liquid or easily digested meal containing Protein = 0.25g per pound of your target body weight

 Alan Aragon discusses pre workout meal for Endurance sports and Power sports as well.
 He suggests balanced, a full meal consisting of carbs and protein, 0.2-0.25 g/lb target body weight for both.
 Protein and carbs help to replenish muscle glycogen, maintain stamina and optimize muscle recovery and growth.